PrimeAcademy/assignment-unit-1/README.md

 Our assignment also contains a `helloWorld.js` file.
 A "hello world" is a common first step in learning to code, and the first program many programmers write.

-In the video for this week, we use a `console.log()` to get messages from our JavaScript file to display in the browser's console.
+In the video for this week, we used a `console.log()` to get messages from our JavaScript file to display in the browser's console interface.

 1. You will need to source in the `helloWorld.js` file into your `index.html` file.
 2. Refer back to the video to cover how to source in and get "hello world" to log in the browser console for your assignment!
 More information on `console.log` can be found [here](https://www.w3schools.com/jsref/met_console_log.asp).